You will find our Travel and Activities Policy outlined in the Standard terms and conditions.

-Homestay students require approval prior to participating in Travel and activities not arranged by the school (non-routine and routine activities).
+While you are part of the homestay program, EQI encourages you to participate in travel and activities to enhance your experiences while living and studying in Queensland.
+EQI ensures appropriate arrangements are in place to ensure your safety.
+As a homestay student, you will require approval prior to participating in certain travel and activities not arranged by the school (non-routine and routine activities).
 This requirement is explained in the Travel and activities section of the Standard terms and conditions.

-EQI non-routine travel and activities for homestay students procedure (PDF, 352KB)
+Non-routine travel and activities for homestay students - Subclass 500 (schools) visa procedure (PDF, 439KB)

-Homestay students must discuss routine activities with their homestay provider and comply with homestay provider decisions.
+While living in homestay you must discuss routine activities with your homestay provider and comply with homestay provider decisions.
 Routine activities includes travel to and from school or off-site school activities, everyday travel with the homestay provider, and normal domestic activities such as shopping, entertainment, sports, visiting friends and health care consultations.
-It does not include overnight stays away from the homestay address.
+It does not include overnight stays away from your homestay address.

-To request permission to participate in non-routine activities, please complete the Travel and activities form (PDF, 204KB) and submit it to your international student and/or homestay coordinator.
+To request permission to participate in non-routine activities, please complete the Travel and activities request form (above) and submit it to your international student and/or homestay coordinator.

-Students must refer to the Standard terms and conditions and contact their International Student and/Homestay Coordinator for further advice and approvals when considering:
+You must refer to the Standard terms and conditions and contact your International Student and/Homestay Coordinator for further advice and approvals when considering:

 driving a vehicle